Our expert senior leadership team are always setting new standards. Guiding students to grow and prosper.

 Mrs R Stuart

-My secondary experience began 17 years ago, teaching English in a large comprehensive school in West Sussex where I was leader for A level English and latterly head of department and part of the SLT.
+My secondary experience began over 20 years ago, teaching English in a large comprehensive school in West Sussex where I was leader for A level English and latterly head of department and part of the SLT.
 I have also worked closely with the University of Sussex on their PGCE programme, delivering sessions on English and mentoring trainee teachers.
+I have also delivered training for the NPQ with the Church of England Foundation for Educational Leadership here at Holy Trinity.
+My responsibilities include continuing professional development for our staff, in pursuit of providing the best education and training for our community.

 I love teaching English and passionately believe that books and stories can transform lives and bring people together.
 Working with young people is a joy as their insights and ideas are valuable, eye opening and interesting.